 This can be quite scary because, under the water, you can’t call for help and plus nobody will see you if the water is dark.
 This guide will walk you through the steps needed to find the best dive knife.

-Below are the best dive knife options we have chose for 2019, each one has different functions and price range.
-Our personal recommendation would be to get a high quality titanium dive knife to prevent rust problems, as if you go diving in salt water quite frequently, if you don’t have an anti rust blade your blade will end up to be useless and you will waste money having to buy a new one.
+Below are the best dive knife options we have chosen for 2019, each one has different functions and price range.
+Our personal recommendation would be to get a high-quality titanium dive knife to prevent rust problems as if you go diving in saltwater quite frequently if you don’t have an anti-rust blade your blade will end up being useless and you will waste money having to buy a new one.

 However, a stainless steel divers knife is easier to sharpen and will still resist rust/ corrosion that’s only if you remember to rinse it after every dive.

-The fact they are light weight and can simply be strapped to your thigh, or placed into your BCD, there no real excuse not to bring one with you on your next scuba diving adventure.
+The fact they are lightweight and can simply be strapped to your thigh, or placed into your BCD, there is no real excuse not to bring one with you on your next scuba diving adventure.

 We have listed next to the name of the knife the best use for it i.e “best dive knife under 50$” or “best dive knife for beginners” this is to help you see quickly which would be the best one for you.

-The Aqua Lung Argonaut Titanium dive knife is designed to be the most tough and the absolute best of the Agua Lung’s knives.
+The Aqua Lung Argonaut Titanium dive knife is designed to be the toughest and the absolute best of the Agua Lung knives.
 This blade has its classic two distinct styles, the Spartan and the Blunt.
 The handles are wrapped in such a way that it provides a spot for the forefinger extra grip for the sheath.

-The sheath is made of high quality plastic shell with a handy push button release that keeps the knife firm and in place until it is needed.
+The sheath is made of a high-quality plastic shell with a handy push-button release that keeps the knife firm and in place until it is needed.

-This is a titanium dive knife, so while it takes a bit more effort to sharpen, however, it will stay sharp longer and resist rust from sea salt water far better than other cheaper dive knifes.
-It also made to be extremely light weight so if you are looking for a good quality lightweight dive knife this is the one for you.
+This is a titanium dive knife, so while it takes a bit more effort to sharpen, however, it will stay sharp longer and resist rust from sea salt water far better than other cheaper dive knives.
+It is also made to be extremely lightweight so if you are looking for a good quality lightweight dive knife this is the one for you.

-The Cressi Alligator is a compact and clever diving knife that can be use as knife as well as scissors it multi-functionality makes it useful and well worth the investment .
-It’s size is small enough to fit in your BCD (mounts are included).
+The Cressi Alligator is a compact and clever diving knife that can be used as a knife, as well as scissors it is multi-functionality, which makes it useful, and well worth the investment.
+Its size is small enough to fit in your BCD (mounts are included).
 The handle is only just 3 inches long however the rubber insets and the wide guards provide a stern grip.
-This knife is ideal if you want a compact, multi-purpose, top quality knife.
+This knife is ideal if you want a compact, multi-purpose, top-quality knife.

 The Mares Force Bat Titanium offers greater cutting sharpness with its custom-ground blade with unique serrations, allowing you to cut through a variety of materials effortlessly.

 The Force Bat can also be easily opened with one hand making it easily accessible in a dire situation.
-This in our opinion makes it the best dive knife for beginners because it can be open with one hand making it easy to do so for a novice.
-Plus it is extremely sharp so it will cut through rope much easier then other dive knifes.
+This is our opinion makes it the best dive knife for beginners because it can be open with one hand making it easy to do so for a novice.
+Plus it is extremely sharp so it will cut through rope much easier than other dive knives.
 Plus this is affordable at under $100.

-This dive knife by promate is a great knife and will do the job if you just need a knife with you in case of the worst.
-Its stainless steel so you will need to rinse and lubricate it after every use.
+This dive knife by promoting is a great knife and will do the job if you just need a knife with you in case of the worst.
+It’s stainless steel so you will need to rinse and lubricate it after every use.
 But ideal if you are on a budget and need to have a knife with you.
-The blade is sharp and has a quick release function and adjustable straps and sheaths. plus you can dissemble this very easily for maintenance
+The blade is sharp and has a quick release function and adjustable straps and sheaths. plus you can disassemble this very easily for maintenance

 The Cressi Skorpion is the absolute ideal dive knife under $50 and our top pick in case of quality/price.
-It is an surprisingly versatile scuba diving knife which has the top 3 primary functions most divers look for.
-There is a serrated back edge that is ideal for cutting and sawing harder materials, a line cutter to safely and quickly cut through even the most toughest line, and a sharp front edge to the blade.
-This divers knife can be used for spear fishermen as well
+It is a surprisingly versatile scuba diving knife that has the top 3 primary functions most divers look for.
+There is a serrated back edge that is ideal for cutting and sawing harder materials, a line cutter to safely and quickly cut through even the toughest line, and a sharp front edge to the blade.
+This diverse knife can be used for spearfishermen as well

-When you see the US Diver’s Titanium knife, This is a very sharp sharp full size blade (5 inches to be exact) the line cutter is just below the sharp blade, unlike typyical dive knifes where it is normally found on the back.
-This blade is full tang, and the entire knife can be disassembled which make it the best for quick cleaning It is a little more on the expensive side but has great user reviews.
+When you see the US Diver’s Titanium knife, This is a very sharp full-size blade (5 inches to be exact) the line cutter is just below the sharp blade, unlike typical dive knives where it is normally found on the back.
+This blade is full tang, and the entire knife can be disassembled which makes it the best for quick cleaning It is a little more on the expensive side but has great user reviews.